 Becoming a Special Agent

-I flew into Washington National Airport and checked with the military liaison there about getting to Fort Holibird.
+I flew into Washington National Airport and checked with the military liaison there about getting to Fort Holabird.
 As it turned out, there was an army shuttle bus that went directly from the airport to the base.
 I arrived at my new post late on Friday afternoon.

 The staff was very well organized, and I was assigned a barracks based on a class cycle.
 Because this was 1968 in the midst of the Vietnam War, the intelligence school ran classes through as fast as they could, and I joined a class group starting the following Monday.

-Many, if not all, experiences at Fort Holibird must have been the result of divine Guidance.
+Many, if not all, experiences at Fort Holabird must have been the result of divine Guidance.
 Such experiences were to have a profound effect on my course in life.
 I was, unknowingly, being equipped to deal with future situations in life from a perspective of confidence and knowledge.

 The duties of the special agent included a wide range of counterintelligence activities, including the conduct of personnel background investigations, security inspections and surveys, counterespionage and counter-sabotage investigations and activities— and, in Vietnam, battlefield counterintelligence measures.